How to Fit an Architrave

 Step 14

-Then, put the side piece into the correct position and hold it in place with six 40mm lost head nails.
+Then, put the side piece into the correct position and hold it in place with six 40mm lost head nails, again evenly spaced along the length.
 Repeat the above step to fix the other side section into place.

 Step 15